nong10/dbws_project/specification.md

 1. Buyers cannot create a shop (or upload products to sell).
 Buyers can only by products.

 ### User Story from business owner's side (Meaning what the business sees or can do)
 1. Create a shop (virtual shop) in the website.
+Only one shop is only allowed by one business owner.
 2. Upload or Add his/her product in the website.
 3. Make or Increase his/her funds when the customer decides to buy the product. (we can add this later)